ChengHsu/Leetcode/Kth_element.md

     }
 ```

 Quick Select: keep picking a pivot and partationing elements.
-Put all elements
+Put all elements < pivot on its left side and others on its right side.
+When the pivot is K-th element, stop partition and return first K elements
 `time`: O(n)
 `space`: O(1)
 ```